What is Title IX/Article 129-B?

 Title IX of the U.S. Education Amendments of 1972 (Title IX) prohibits discrimination on the basis of sex in educational programs and activities at institutions that receive federal financial assistance.

+Policy for the Prevention of and Response to Sex Discrimination, Sexual Harassment, Sexual Violence, Relationship Violence, And Stalking (Title IX & 129-B Policy).
 The Rockefeller University is committed to maintaining an educational environment for students free from sex discrimination, sexual harassment, and sexual violence.
-Such conduct is prohibited by Rockefeller’s Title IX Policy, as is retaliation against any individual who reports, or participates in an investigation of, a Title IX complaint or violation.
-Rockefeller is committed to responding promptly and impartially to Title IX complaints or violations, eliminating any hostile environment, and preventing its recurrence.
-For additional information about prohibited conduct, procedures for handling Title IX complaints, and resources for students, see Rockefeller’s Title IX policy.
+Such conduct is prohibited by Rockefeller’s Title IX Policy & 129-B, as is retaliation against any individual who reports, or participates in an investigation of, a Title IX/129-B complaint or violation.
+Rockefeller is committed to responding promptly and impartially to Title IX/129-B complaints or violations, eliminating any hostile environment, and preventing its recurrence.
+For additional information about prohibited conduct, procedures for handling Title IX/129-B complaints, and resources for students, see Rockefeller’s Title IX & 129-B policy.

 How to Report an Incident?

-To report a Title IX incident or make a Title IX complaint, please contact Virginia Huffman at:
+To report a Title IX/129-B incident or make a Title IX/129-B complaint, contact Virginia Huffman at:

 |Address:||The Rockefeller University

 New York, NY 10065